 Cutting Chanel

-The quilting stitch is a labor intensive stitch.
-Time of production of one bag is 10-18 hours and from 6 to 15 people take part in the process.
+The quilting stitch is labor-intensive.
+One bag is produced in 10-18 hours, and 6 to 15 people participate in the process.

-The diamond quilted design influenced by several sources: by jockey’s riding coats, by the stained-glass windows of the abbey at Aubazine (the French orphanage Coco grew up in), as well as the cushions in Chanel’s apartment in Paris.
-With the use of the running stitch, the bag holds its shape and volume well.
-For added security, there are secret stitches at the back to ensure durability.
+The diamond quilted design was influenced by several sources: the jockey’s riding coats, the stained-glass windows of the abbey at Aubazine (the French orphanage Coco grew up in), and the cushions in Chanel’s apartment in Paris.
+Using the running stitch, the bag holds its shape and volume well.
+For added security, secret stitches at the back ensure durability.

 Quilting Process for the Chanel bag.
 Source: wanthaveit.com